atumat/Election-Management-System/README.md

  <p align="justify">
- Election Management System using Python-MySql Connectivity.Python can be used in database applications.
+ Election Management System using Python-MySql Connectivity.
+Python is be used in database applications.
 One of the most popular databases is MySQL.
  </p>